Social justice feminism: History

 Social Justice Feminism first focused on labor reforms.
 This included advocating for reduced working hours and better working conditions for women.
 This turns from protecting women workers to expanding workplace protections for all employees after some time.
 In the Muller V Oregon Supreme Court Case, the issue of a minimum work was addressed.
 Muller had required one of his employees at his factory to work beyond the minimum hour work day and was taken to court due to this.
 Florence Kelly assisted Oregon's attorney, Louis D. Brandeis, in the case and luckily the outcome was in their favor.
 “By a 9-0 vote, the justices upheld the Oregon law,” As a response to this case, Kelly and other social justice feminists lobbied for minimum wage laws.
 Their success consisted of twelve states obtaining such legislation by 1917.

+An area of gender inequality regarding female labour lies within wages, with women earning 60-75% of mens wages, likely due to breaks (maternity leave) and part time work.